By Alyse Bacine

 Innate Abilities

-True healers often possess natural sensitivities that set them apart from an early age.
-An intuitive may notice subtle energy shifts, emotions, or physical sensations that others miss.
+True healers often possess natural sensitivities from an early age.
+An empathatic intuitive is someone who notices subtle energy shifts, emotions, or physical sensations that others miss.
 This heightened perception lets them detect imbalances before they manifest as severe conditions.

-The abilities of an Intuitive aren't mysterious gifts but rather developed sensitivities.
-Like musicians who train their ears to detect subtle tonal differences, intuitive individuals develop their ability to perceive energetic and emotional nuances through practice and attention.
+These abilities aren't mysterious gifts but rather developed sensitivities.
+Like musicians who train their ears to detect subtle tonal differences, intuitive individuals develop their perception through practice and attention.
+Common traits of spiritual healers include empathy, sensitivity to energy, and a natural desire to help others achieve wellness.

 Inner Work